 - Uniqname and UMICH password.

-- Two-Factor Authentication for Weblogin.
+- Duo Two-Factor Authentication for Weblogin.
 U-M uses Duo two-factor authentication for login security to protect the university and you.
-Required for faculty, staff, student employees, and sponsored affiliates as of January 23, 2019; optional but encouraged for all others.

-- U-M Google account.* Includes Google Mail, Calendar, Drive, Google+, Contacts, Sites, and more.
+- Google at U-M account.* Includes Google Mail, Calendar, Drive, Google+, Contacts, Sites, and more.
 U-M Google Mail and Drive include unlimited storage.

 - Laser printing in the UM-Ann Arbor Campus Computing Sites and University Libraries.
 (UM-Ann Arbor campus only.
 Sponsored affiliates do not receive printing unless requested by their sponsorship administrator.)
 Check your printing usage.